gbby/Teaching-Activities/Cognitive Mapping.md

 # Cognitive Mapping I

-Orgazing yourselves into small groups.
+Organize yourselves into small groups.
 Grab some pencil crayons and paper.
 Individually, sketch a "food tour" of some part of the city where you live (or the city where you're from).
 Your tour should include a route connecting three of your favourite restaurants or places to get food.

 Constraints and Design Considerations:
 - Spend 10 minutes sketching out your map.